adria0/za/README.md

 `za setup --circuit <circut.circom> --pk <proving.key> --verifier <verifier.sol> --verifiertype <solidity|json>`

 - `circuit.circom` is an input file with the `main` component that specifies the circuit
-- `proving.key` if a generated output with the key required to generate proofs
+- `proving.key` is a generated output with the key required to generate proofs
-- `verifier.sol` if a generated output with the smartcontract to verify the generated proofs
+- `verifier.sol` is a generated output with the smartcontract to verify the generated proofs

 _if you want to do a test, create a file with name `circuit.circom` with the following contents and run the `za setup`_